-- Durability factors like the motor build and the vacuum power
+- Durability factors like the motor build and the vacuum strength

 - The size that works best in your kitchen

 - The extra features you want and are willing to pay for.

 Some of these specs are hard to find, even on higher-end sealers like VacMaster chamber sealers.
 (In brands like FoodSaver, they simply aren't available--FoodSaver considers these a proprietary secret).
 But even if you can't find the exact specs on a sealer, it's good to know, even in general, what you're getting at all the different price levels.

 The motor (aka vacuum pump) is the most important part of a vacuum sealer.
 In fact, the price of a vacuum sealer is largely dependent on the quality of the motor.

-Inexpensive vacuum sealers (this includes most sealers under $200, with the exception of the Weston Pro Advantage and maybe a few others) have cheaply made motors.
+Inexpensive vacuum sealers (this includes most sealers under $200) have cheaply made motors.
 The motor itself is not very durable and can even have plastic parts.

 This has a number of ramifications:

 - It makes vacuum sealers inexpensive (many less than $50).

 - They're designed for limited use and generally are considered "throw-away" appliances; if they break down, it costs as much to repair them as it does to buy a new vacuum sealer.

 - These motors almost never give specifications like how much vacuum they actually pull, so it's hard to know what you're actually paying for (although that itself is a clue that it's probably not the greatest vacuum strength).

 An inexpensive motor isn't necessarily a bad thing depending on how you're going to use the sealer.
 It could be the best vacuum sealer for your needs.
-If you plan on light use (say 2-4 times per week just a few seals at a time--no bulk sealing), a sealer like this could last you several years.
+If you plan on light use (say a few times per week just a few seals at a time--no bulk sealing), a sealer like this could last you several years.

 Unfortunately, you're going to have a hard time finding this information--the motor build, that is.
 You're going to have to assume from the price point how durable the motor is.
 Suffice to say that if the info isn't given, it's probably a plastic motor; if motor information is given, however, you can assume the motor is of higher quality.